sts10/passphrase-guesser/readme.markdown

 * Using user's word list and a two-word-then-three-word brute-force procedure: Over 1M cracks, mean number of guesses was 48.5008.
 12.4959% of cracks took fewer than 25 guesses.
 * Using a super-set word list and a two-word-then-three-word brute-force procedure: Over 1M cracks, mean number of guesses was 68.6457.
 12.4704% of cracks took fewer than 25 guesses.

+## Running it yourself

+Recommend you use `cargo run --release` to speed things up.